bastysmc/ValoSCORE/README.md

 ### Version 1.0alpha
 > Change Log
->* Changing Custom Web Scraping Wrapper for [Tracker Network](https://tracker.gg/) to using a hybrid between [Unofficial Valorant API](https://github.com/Henrik-3/unofficial-valorant-api) developed by [@Henirk-3](https://github.com/Henrik-3) for mostly all the previous stats the app has shown in 1.0 version and using HtmlAgilityPack for [Tracker Network](https://tracker.gg/) to get the geo-location of the user (if public-made by the user) as well as his Roles winning percentage.
+>* Changing Custom Web Scraping Wrapper for [Tracker Network](https://tracker.gg/) to using a hybrid between [Unofficial Valorant API](https://github.com/Henrik-3/unofficial-valorant-api) developed by [@Henirk-3](https://github.com/Henrik-3) for mostly all the previous stats the app has shown in 0.9pre-build version and using HtmlAgilityPack for [Tracker Network](https://tracker.gg/) to get the geo-location of the user (if public-made by the user), playtime, total of matches played, roles winning percentage and most used agent in Unrated.
 >* Adding Competitive Rank to the stats of the user
 >* Implementing a brand new modern UI:
 >  <br>- before the transition was done between multiple windows, now it will be done into a single window with multiple views;